 Elisa grew up in Fairfax County and graduated with a Bachelors in Psychology.
 After graduating, she spent 9 years in the social work field working with low income families assisting them in becoming self sufficient and accessing necessary child and adult services in Fairfax County.
 Elisa has two children, a son who is a CPI alumni and a daughter in the 4 year old class.
 Elisa has served on CPI Board since the 2016-2017 school year as the Health & Safety Director and Scheduling Director.
 In addition to being a stay at home mom, she works as a Child Care Coordinator on weekends and evenings at her local church, working with children ages 0-6 years old.
 Elisa enjoys working with children of all ages, and loves their enthusiasm and energy.

-Teacher, Pre-K & Global Adventurers
+Teacher, Pre-K & Fours

 Teacher, STEM Explorers